-Figure 1: Photo of the new RDT for HAT, that has been developed by FIND and Standard Diagnostics, and its accessories.
+Figure 1: The new HAT RDT developed by FIND and Standard Diagnostics, plus accessories.
 Procedure: 20 µl fresh blood from a finger prick is placed into the well of the RDT, followed by 4 drops of diluent.
-The results can be read after 15 minutes (click on this link to see a demo video).
-A positive sample has 2 or 3 red bands, and a negative has one band (click on picture to view larger image).
+Results can be read after 15 minutes (view demo video).
+A positive sample has 2 or 3 red bands; a negative has one band (click on picture to view larger image).

 Antibody detection test

 FIND and Standard Diagnostics (SD) have developed the first lateral flow rapid diagnostic test (RDT) for Trypanosoma brucei gambiense HAT that is cheap and easy to use for screening people (Figure 1).
 The tests are packed individually and are stable at a temperature of 40°C for up to 25 months; they are performed on fresh blood obtained from a finger prick, and no instrument or electricity is required.
 The RDT detects host antibodies to infection, and presence of parasites is confirmed by microscopy.